 Shrooms, also known as magic mushrooms, have garnered a considerable amount of interest.

 From the Liberty Cap to the Golden Top — magic mushrooms can be found almost anywhere in the world.
-Prized for their psychedelic effects and medicinal potential, both the public and scientific community have a renewed interest in the power of magical mushrooms; more commonly referred to as shrooms.
+Prized for their psychedelic effects and medicinal potential in treating depression and other mental health conditions, both the public and scientific community have a renewed interest in the power of magical mushrooms; more commonly referred to as shrooms.

 These little fungi’s (pun intended) have a very strong impact on the body, and when taken in volume, it could lead to a bad “trip.”
 That said, those who’ve had a successful experience with the drug describe an intense outpouring of amazing thoughts and vivid imagery that circulate their consciousness.